-The EuroQCI will be a secure quantum communication infrastructure spanning the whole EU, including its overseas territories.
+The EuroQCI is building a secure quantum communication infrastructure spanning the whole EU, including its overseas territories.

 The European Commission is working with all 27 EU Member States, and the European Space Agency (ESA), to design, develop and deploy the EuroQCI, which will be composed of a terrestrial segment relying on fibre communications networks linking strategic sites at national and cross-border level, and a space segment based on satellites.
-It will be an integral part of IRIS², the new EU space-based secure communication system.
+It is an integral part of IRIS², the EU space-based secure communication system.

 Towards an operational EuroQCI